alexandrac15/Movie-Database/README.md

 # Movie-Database
-A simple movie database with insert procedures, triggers and view.
+A simple movie database with insert procedures, triggers and a view.
 Among the files you can find a png with the database diagram.